Yukawa-Lorentz Symmetry in Non-Hermitian Dirac Materials

 in $d=2$ and $d=3$, respectively.
 Here $N_f$ is the number of four-component fermion flavors.
-See Sec.~S2 of the SM~\cite{SM}.
+See Methods and Supplementary Note 2.
 Therefore, NH DSMs and its Hermitian counterparts share the same value of the optical conductivity~\cite{LudwigOC1994, GoswamiOC2011, RoyJuricicOC2017}, with the Fermi velocity in $d=3$ replaced by the effective one for NH Dirac fermions ($v_{_{\rm F}}$).
-This may imply that the associated conformal field theories feature the same central charge.